tiptenbrink/confspawn/README.md

   -s TEMPLATE, --template TEMPLATE
                         Template directory path where your configuration
                         templates are.
 Other files not indicated by prefix will also be copied over.
-Traverses subdirectories recursively.
+Does not traverse subdirectories bt default.
   -t TARGET, --target TARGET
                         Target directory path where your files will end up (will be created if none exists, also overwrites previous directory).
+  -r, --recurse         Go through template directory recursively.
   -p PREFIX, --prefix PREFIX
                         Prefix that indicates file is a configuration template.
 Defaults to 'confspawn_' or the value of the